hadmacker/campaign_pm/act1.md

 ## CONSEQUENCE: Further delays and distraction led the City Watch to investigate.

 ```
 Door has a magic seal on it that cannot be broken.
 You will be unable to enter the room that way.
+But maybe through the 2nd storey window?
 ```

 ### On successful Charisma Check: